sehy1420-art/Microcredential_FinalProject/README.md

 ## Dataset

-We use the UCI Online Retail Dataset, which contains transactional data from a UK-based online retailer.
+We use the UCI Online Retail Dataset: https://archive.ics.uci.edu/dataset/352/online+retail, which contains transactional data from a UK-based online retailer.

 - Size: ~541,000 rows.
 - Key Features Used: InvoiceNo, Quantity, UnitPrice, and CustomerID.